djeada/Linux-Notes/notes/managing_users.md

 III.
 Simultaneous Ownership Changes

-The chown command can also modify both user and group ownership simultaneously.
+The `chown` command can also modify both user and group ownership simultaneously.
 Separate the user and group by a colon:

 ```bash
 chown adam:admins file.txt
 ```

-With this, adam is designated as the owner, and admins as the group for file.txt.
+Using this command sets adam as the owner and assigns the "admins" group to the file.txt.

 ## User ID and Group ID